dotmesh-io/dotscience-python/README.md

 ds.publish('Did some awesome data science!')
 ```

-Don't forget to call `ds.interactive()` at the top if you're using Jupyter, and `ds.publish()` at the end, or your results won't get published!
+Don't forget to call `ds.interactive()` and `ds.start()` at the top if you're using Jupyter, and `ds.publish()` at the end, or your results won't get published!
 (The run description string passed in is optional, so leave it out if you can't think of anything nice to say).

 ## Interactive vs. Script mode